George Washington Case, Jr.

 - High School Peddie School

 - Final Game August 3, 1947

 - Born November 11, 1915 in Trenton, NJ USA

 - Died January 23, 1989 in Trenton, NJ USA

-In 1946 his speed was matched up against that of Jesse Owens in a race.
-Both were perhaps a bit past their prime at the time.
-Owens beat Case by a small margin.
+In 1946, Case's speed was matched up against that of Jesse Owens in a race.
+Both were perhaps a bit past their prime at the time, but Owens beat Case by a small margin.

-After his playing days ended, he coached at Rutgers University from 1950-60, he was a Washington Senators coach from 1961 to 1963 and a member of the Minnesota Twins coaching staff in 1968, as first base coach.
+After his playing days ended, Case coached at Rutgers University from 1950 to 1960.
+He was then a member of the Washington Senators coaching staff from 1961 to 1963 and the Minnesota Twins first base coach in 1968.

 - 4-time AL All-Star (1939 & 1943-1945)

 - 6-time AL Stolen Bases Leader (1939-1943 & 1946)

 - 100 Runs Scored Seasons: 4 (1939, 1940, 1942 & 1943)